corgibytes/freshli-lib/README.md

-# libmetrics
+# freshli
 A CLI tool for collecting historical metrics about a project's dependencies

-The `libmetrics` command line tool captures historical metrics about a project's dependencies.
+The `freshli` command line tool captures historical metrics about a project's dependencies.
 In it's current form, the only metric that it computes is [libyear](https://libyear.com/).

 For each language that the tool supports, the libyear metric is computed for each month in the past where dependency information is available.